Media urged to help fight child labour in South Dayi

 Kpeve, (V/R), Feb.
-14, GNA - Mr Ernest Kodzo Mallet, the District Chief Executive (DCE) for South Dayi, in the Volta Region, has called on the media to support the Assembly in its quest to end child trafficking and child labour in the District.
+15, GNA – Mr Ernest Kodzo Mallet, the District Chief Executive (DCE) for South Dayi in the Volta Region has called on the media to support the Assembly in its quest to end child trafficking and child labour in the District.

-“The support of the media is once again needed to help to sensitize parents to the dangers and effects of child labour and child trafficking on the growth and development of children,” he stated.
+“The support of the media is once again needed to help sensitise parents on the dangers and effects of child labour and child trafficking to the growth and development of children,” he stated.

-The DCE who was speaking at the Assembly’s Meet-The-Press series at Kpeve, the District capital, said acts of child labour and child trafficking continued to be common within communities on the lakeside in the District due to their strategic location, with access to overbank and island communities of the Volta Lake.
+The DCE who was speaking at the Assembly’s Meet-The-Press series at Kpeve, the District capital said acts of child labour and child trafficking continued to be commonly practiced within communities on the lakeside in the District due to their strategic location with access to overbank and island communities of the Volta Lake.

-He said the situation was more prevalent during the long vacation of basic schools, hence the need for the media to get involved in sensitising parents to the dangers associated with the practice.
+He said the situation was more prevalent during the long vacation of basic schools, hence the need for the media to get involved in sensitising parents on the dangers associated with the practice.

-Mr Mallet said though the District Department of Social Welfare and Community Development together with the security services were mounting spirited attacks on the menace, a media campaign was needed.
+Mr Mallet said though the District Department of Social Welfare and Community Development together with the security services were mounting spirited attacks on the menace, a media campaign on the acts was needed.

-On security, the DCE said the prevailing peace in the District was as a result of an effective collaboration between the various security services in the District and support from the citizenry.
+On the issue of security, the DCE said the prevailing peace in the District was as a result of an effective collaboration between the various security services in the District and support from the citizenry.

 He said help from the Regional Police Command also contributed significantly to reduction of crime, especially armed robbery on the Eastern Corridor road passing through the District.